Sally is working as a Physiotherapist for the Brain Wellness Program at UBC and the UBC Physical Therapy and Research Clinic.

 Gursevak graduated from Simon Fraser University with a Bachelor of Science degree in Kinesiology, and a concentration in Active Health and Rehabilitation.
 While completing his undergraduate studies, he gained a passion for strength training and exercise, which eventually led him to complete the Master of Physical Therapy program at the University of British Columbia.
 Gursevak has obtained his Functional Movement Screen and Orthopaedic Division Level 1 certifications and is excited to bring his experience and expertise to the UBC Physical Therapy and Research Clinic.

 Gursevak understands the importance of active and empathic listening and always takes the time to learn about a client’s specific injuries, preferences, and goals in order to support them through the rehabilitation process.
 He believes communicating effectively and building connections with clients is a fundamental part of being a physical therapist.
 Gursevak enjoys volunteering in his community and works with the New Westminster Hyacks football team where he assists with various on-field injuries.
-Gursevak is committed to pursuing an active lifestyle and can be found weight training, hiking, or swimming in his spare time.
+Gursevak is committed to pursuing an active lifestyle and can be found in weight training, hiking, or swimming in his spare time.